DavidSaulnier/RectangleIntersections/README.md

 # Rectangle Intersections

-This console application calculates and displays all intersections between rectangles given in the input file
+This console application takes a list of rectangles as input and calculates and displays all intersectiong rectangles between them.

 ## Getting Started